Privacy notice

 The London Borough of Hounslow is committed to protecting and respecting your privacy.
 Through this Privacy Notice we have sought to be as transparent as possible and fully explain how your personal data is held and processed.

-This privacy notice applies to services provided by the Corporate Services Contract and tells you what to expect us to do with your personal information.
+This privacy notice applies to services provided by the Housing Asset Management and Investment, Mechanical and Electrical (M&E), and Compliance, Surveying, Leasehold Services Teams and tells you what to expect us to do with your personal information.

 • Household composition